 An ANILCA section 810 analysis was completed as part of the FEIS process on the Federal Subsistence Management Program.
-The intent of all Federal subsistence regulations is to accord subsistence uses of fish and wildlife on public lands a priority over the taking of fish and wildlife on such lands for other purposes, unless restriction is necessary to conserve healthy fish and wildlife populations.
-The final section 810 analysis determination appeared in the April 6,1992, ROD and concluded that the Federal Subsistence Ranagement Program, under Alternative IV with an annual process for setting subsistence regulations, may have some local impacts on subsistence uses, but will not likely restrict subsistence uses significantly.

-This 100 yard setback would not affect subsistence use significantly; the area designated is a very small percentage of the wilderness area to trap in in Unit 7.
+All Federal subsistence regulations intend to accord subsistence uses of fish and wildlife on public lands a priority over the taking of fish and wildlife on such lands for other purposes, unless restriction is necessary to conserve healthy fish and wildlife populations.
+The final section 810 analysis determination appeared in the April 6,1992, ROD and concluded that the Federal Subsistence Management Program, under Alternative IV with an annual process for setting subsistence regulations, may have some local impacts on subsistence uses, but will not likely restrict subsistence uses significantly.
+This regulation would not be affecting subsistence use significantly; the areas designated are a very small percentage of the wilderness area to trap in in Unit 7.